Wall-Brew-Co/common-beer-format/doc/specs/equipment.md

 ## Tun Weight

-A non-negative IEEE-754 floating point number representing the weight of the of the mash tun in kilograms
+A non-negative IEEE-754 floating point number representing the weight of the of the mash tun in kilograms.

 - Key Name: `:tun-weight`
 - Type: Double